North India Trip – 10 Days

 3° DAY: VISIT TO NAWALGARH

 After breakfast you will visit the most beautiful Havelis of Nawalgarh.
 Free time for lunch and later in the afternoon camel ride through the Nawalgarh countryside to Dundlod.
 Visit the village and return to the hotel.
 In the evening dinner will be accompanied by a small concert of Indian classical music performed by local musicians.
 Overnight in Nawalgarh.
-(B, D).
+(B, L, D).

 4° DAY: TRANSFER TO JAIPUR